-2014 Graceful Envelope Contest
+Graceful Envelope Contest

 This year's theme:

-Address the envelope to:
+Address your envelope/entry to:

-The Graceful Envelope Contest
+The Graceful Envelope

+In addition to promoting the art of calligraphy, the Graceful Envelope Contest celebrates the role of letters in binding people together.
 The contest was created in 1995 by the Smithsonian Institution's National Postal Museum, which administered it until delegating responsibility to the Washington Calligraphers Guild in 2001.
-Beginning in 2003, the National Association of Letter Carriers agreed to partner with the Washington Calligraphers Guild and exhibit the Adult winners.
+From 2003 to 2018 the National Association of Letter Carriers partnered with the Washington Calligraphers Guild.

 WHO CAN ENTER

--- Grades 9-12
+— Grades 9-12

--- Grades 5-8
+— Grades 5-8

--- Grades 1-4
+— Grades 1-4